-Furniture and fixtures are stated at cost less accumulated depreciation.
+Property, plant and equipment are stated at cost less accumulated depreciation.
 Depreciation is provided on the straight-line basis over an estimated useful life of five years.
-Upon sale or retirement of furniture and fixtures, the related cost and accumulated depreciation are removed from the accounts and any gain or loss is reflected in consolidated statements of operations.
+Upon sale or retirement of any assets, the related cost and accumulated depreciation are removed from the accounts and any gain or loss is reflected in consolidated statements of operations.